oci-pronghorn/GreenLightning/README.md

 Fast small footprint HTTP server in Java

-This is early days for the project but we have enough here to proove out the core design.
+This is early days for the project but we have enough here to prove out the core design.
-Please consider sponsoring continued work on this project.
+Please consider sponsoring continued work on this BSD open source project.

+Drop a note to info@ociweb.com if you would like to set up a meeting to talk about Green Lightning.
+What featrues are most important to you?

 When running tests with a small 30 byte file I was able to to hit the following numbers